acj/freebsd-firecracker/README.md

 # Run FreeBSD in a Firecracker VM

 This repository contains the scripts and patches needed to boot FreeBSD inside of a Firecracker VM, with an eye towards running FreeBSD in GitHub Actions.
-My motivating use case is to quickly launch FreeBSD VMs in [rbspy](https://github.com/rbspy/rbspy) CI, which has always been slow and unreliable.
+My motivating use case is to quickly launch FreeBSD VMs in [rbspy](https://github.com/rbspy/rbspy) CI, which used to be slow and unreliable.

 ## How it works